qrvey/partner-portal/docs/admin/record-level-security.md

 Once the token is part of the widget’s configuration object, it will contain the security token in every request’s header.

 ### Generate a Security Token With OpenId Authentication
-Please review the <a href="/docs/admin/admin-sections-platform/">Administering Qrvey Composer</a> documentation for information on how to enable OpenId authentication.
+Please review the <a href="/docs/admin/admin-sections-platform/" target="_blank">Administering Qrvey Composer</a> documentation for information on how to enable OpenId authentication.

-Qrvey RLS is supported when using <a href="https://auth0.com/">Auth0 </a> as an OpenId provider.
+Qrvey RLS is supported when using <a href="https://auth0.com/" target="_blank">Auth0 </a> as an OpenId provider.
 You define the security permissions by each user under Auth0 by adding the JSON object to the user_metadata section.

 ![6_record_level_security](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/admin/Record+Level+Security/6rls.png#thumbnail)